ManavMehta-Official/TicTacToe-AI/index.md

 For direct Installation you can [Click Here!](https://github.com/ManavMehta-Official/TicTacToe-AI/archive/refs/heads/main.zip) or you can Navigate to the [main repository](https://github.com/ManavMehta-Official/TicTacToe-AI) and download from there.

+## Launching the Program

+1) Open the file through the text editor
+2) Once opened, navigate to `runner.py`
+3) Once `runner.py` has opened, you can run the program through your text editor!

 ## Understanding how to play

 **1) Once you launch `runner.py` the pygame window would launch and you would see the following screen:** <br>